-The Group complies with requirements of Securities and Futures Ordinance ("SFO") and the Listing Rules.
+The Group complies with requirements of SFO and the Listing Rules.
 The Group discloses inside information to the public as soon as reasonably practicable unless the information falls within any of the safe harbours as provided in the SFO.
 Before the information is fully disclosed to the public, the Group ensures the information is kept strictly confidential.
 If the Group believes that the necessary degree of confidentiality cannot be maintained or that confidentiality may have been breached, the Group would immediately disclose the information to the public.
 The Group is committed to ensure that information contained in announcements or circulars are not false or misleading as to a material fact, or false or misleading through the omission of a material fact in view of presenting information in a clear and balanced way, which requires equal disclosure of both positive and negative facts.

-The Board has conducted a review of the effectiveness of the Group's internal control system and risk management functions, and is satisfied that such system are effective and adequate.
+The Board has conducted a review of the effectiveness of the Group's internal control system and risk management functions in respect of the year ended 31 December 2021, and is satisfied that such systems are effective and adequate.